pitrackster/rtmidi-bridge/README.md

 - relies on "WIP" projects (RTP MIDI is an Alpha software)
 - after a deconnection the iDevice wont appear if I try to reconnect...
 - uses two separate scripts...
+- iDevice and comptuer need to be on the same network.
+- if there is to much latency you can use wifi hotspot on the computer and connect the iDevice to this wifi hotspot...

 ## TODO

 - enable snd-virmidi with a persistent conf file in modules ?
 - use a UI ?
-- one script rules them all (ie add iDevice with zeroconf AND choose midi midi in / out)
+- one script to rule them all (ie add iDevice with zeroconf AND choose midi midi in / out)
+- should be able to mesure latency